Seattle

 Seattle Public Library

-• Seattle Public Library: Seattle’s Public Library is architecturally one of the city’s great experiences.
-The 56-meter/183-foot-tall building was built in an exterior of glass and steel put together in a unique combination of broken surfaces.
+The Seattle Public Library is Seattle’s great public library, and it stands out in the streetscape as one of the city’s greatest architectural experiences.
+The 56 meter high building was constructed in an exterior of glass and steel that was joined together in a unique combination of broken surfaces.

 Similar to Seattle Travel Guide